Igknighted/Router_DNS/README.md

 You can also use the longitude and latitude information to figure out which datacenter is closest for your end user and send them on their way according to that.

 #### Requirements
-This script was specifically written on/for Ubuntu 14.04LTS.
-However you might be able to get away with using it on 12.04LTS and newer versions of Ubuntu.
+This script was specifically written on/for Ubuntu 14.04LTS and CentOS/RHEL 7.
+However you might be able to get away with using it on 12.04LTS and newer versions of Ubuntu and it definitely will not work on older versions of CentOS/RHEL.
 However...
 I promise NOTHING.

 #### Quick Setup
 Just run this command on your server.
+It will detect if you're running Ubuntu or CentOS and run the appropriate install script.
 ```
 wget https://raw.githubusercontent.com/Igknighted/Router_DNS/master/setup.sh && bash setup.sh
 ```